 Fuel cells can be used in a variety of areas.
 Fuel cells can power different types of vehicles, such as cars, buses, trains, trucks, motorcycles, ships and aircraft.
 However, they can also be used to power properties, base stations, power plants and telephone and electronics chargers (in microscale).
 Through hydrogen storage, a property can become completely self-sufficient in terms of electricity and heating all year round.

 – “There is much to suggest that we will need to double our electricity consumption within ten years, particularly as industry switches over to fossil-free production.
 As a result, a rapid expansion of electricity production will be required, and we will need to utilise the surplus electricity that is periodically generated by the renewable energy types.
-By storing this energy in the form of hydrogen, we can even out the peaks and troughs in the electricity supply,” says Anna Alexandersson, Unit Manager the field of Energy Conversion at RISE.
+By storing this energy in the form of hydrogen, we can even out the peaks and troughs in the electricity supply,” says Maria Rovik, Vice President Electrification and reliability at RISE.

 Hydrogen storage plays a key role